-- Conference room
+- > Conference room

-- ➤ Arts & Crafts space
+- Arts & Crafts space

-- Multi-purpose hall
+- ➤ Multi-purpose hall

-Soft Play: open 7 days a week, £3 per child per hour session
+Soft Play: open 7 days a week, £3 per child per hour session.

-Sensory Room: open 7 days a week, £5 per household per hour session hours providers.
-To stay up to date on what we have on follow us on Facebook and Instagram.
+Sensory Room: open 7 days a week, £5 per household per hour session.

-Sensory Garden: open 7 days a week during reception opening
+Sensory Garden: open 7 days a week during reception opening hours.

 We run a variety of groups for adults and children including computer classes, arts and crafts and lunch club.
-We also have a variety of activities on run by external
+We also have a variety of activities on run by external providers.
+To stay up to date on what we have on follow us on Facebook and Instagram.